-The Trust actively campaigns on a range of issues, ensuring that the patient voice is heard, to improve services for those affected by a liver condition, promote early intervention and diagnosis, and to raise awareness.
+The Trust actively campaigns, ensuring that the patient voice is heard, to improve services for those affected by a liver condition, promote early intervention and diagnosis, and to raise awareness.
 All of our work is only possible thanks to donations, including gifts in Wills.

 Love Your Liver

 Our Love Your Liver campaign seeks to raise awareness, promote good liver health and offer practical advice on reducing risk factors.
 The campaign includes community-based Love Your Liver screening and scanning events, supported by doctors and nurses from local liver units, our online liver health screener and media work.
 For more information visit our Love Your Liver section.

 All Party Parliamentary Groups on Alcohol and Hepatology